Logo Voyage

 Fastnet

-• 8 Fastnet is a wave-lashed islet with a lighthouse, 13 km beyond the Cork mainland, which gives its name to a sea area on BBC shipping forecasts.
-It's the most southerly point in Ireland and for many transatlantic emigrants it was their last glimpse of the old country.
+• 8 Fastnet is a wave-lashed islet with a lighthouse 13 km beyond the Cork mainland that gives its name to a sea area on shipping forecasts.
+It's the most southerly point of Ireland and for many transatlantic emigrants it was their last glimpse of the old country.
 It's often used as the turnaround point in yacht races: best known is the Fastnet Race from Cowes (Isle of Wight) to Fastnet and back to Plymouth, 1126 km.
 The main rock has been unpopulated since the lighthouse was automated in 1989, so you can probably guess the population of Little Fastnet 10 m south.
 Boat trips visit in summer from Baltimore and Schull; they are highly dependent on the weather, as Atlantic conditions can turn foul so quickly.
 A wind gust of 191 km/h was recorded here in 2017, and in 1985 the lighthouse was hit by a 48-m wave.
 A storm during the 1979 Fastnet Race cost the lives of 15 competitors and 4 rescuers, sank five boats outright and overturned 75 more.

 Do